Best Secured Personal Loan Rates From 3.50% in September 2025

 Online loan marketplace Upgrade uses your car as collateral on its secured loans.
 Every lender has its own collateral rules, one of them is vehicle age.
 Upgrade accepts cars up to 20 years old.
 Some lenders and companies have a cutoff of 10 years.

-Most of Upgrade’s process is online, but you do need to mail in one form (a Limited Power of Attorney).
+Most of Upgrade’s process is online, but you do need to mail in one signed form (a Limited Power of Attorney).
 Until Upgrade gets this form, it can’t send your loan.
 You might also be required to get the form notarized.

 How to qualify